swaminathanj/DSA/DisjointSet.md

 ## 5. Optimizing Union-Find

 Please refer to any standard Data Structures and Algorithms book for fast-find, fast-union and other optimizations.
 These  are really important to understand.
-The long and short of it is that you can implment a O(1) find + O(logn) union OR O(logn) find + O(1) union.
+The long and short of it is that you can implment a O(1) find or O(1) union but not both.